kupl/SeamFuzz-Artifact/README.md

  [FUZZBENCH_PATH] : the path to fuzzbench.
 The default path is [working directory]/fuzzbench [BENCHMARK_PATH] : the path to bench.txt file which contains the benchmark programs to be evaluated.
 The default is [working_directory]/scripts/bench.txt
  [FUZZER_PATH] : the path to fuzzer.txt file which contains the fuzzers to be evaluated.
 The default is [working_directory]/scripts/fuzzer.txt
+ [TBL_TYPE] : decides the types of the result table... default value is 1 which draws the table similar to Table 2 in our paper

 ```